openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 onOff, dimmer, blind
 ```

-`oHActionID` can have any value, but will be set to the same value as the ACTIONID parameter if discovery is used.
+`thingId` can have any value, but will be set to the same value as the actionId parameter if discovery is used.

-The ACTIONID parameter is the unique ip Interface Object ID (`ipInterfaceObjectId`) as automatically assigned in the Niko Home Control Controller when programming the Niko Home Control system using the Niko Home Control programming software.
+The `actionId` parameter is the unique ip Interface Object ID (`ipInterfaceObjectId`) as automatically assigned in the Niko Home Control Controller when programming the Niko Home Control system using the Niko Home Control programming software.
 It is not directly visible in the Niko Home Control programming or user software, but will be detected and automatically set by openHAB discovery.
 For textual configuration, you can be manually retrieve it from the content of the .nhcp configuration file created by the programming software.
 Open the file with an unzip tool to read it's content.

-The STEP parameter is only available for dimmers.
+The `step` parameter is only available for dimmers.
 It sets a step value for dimmer increase/decrease actions.
 The parameter is optional and set to 10 by default.

 ## Channels